ChillStingray/ChillStingray.github.io/README.md

 # The web page link is ChillStingray.github.io
-layouts contains default.html which is what is used by jekyll to create the HTML files. images folder contains the images used on the different pages
+layouts contains default.html which is what is used by jekyll to create the HTML files. <br /> images folder contains the images used on the different pages